MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/cloud-migration-plan-prepare.md

 [!INCLUDE [migrate-limits](../developer/includes/migrate-limits.md)]

 > [!NOTE]
-> Per-database tables are always migrated, no matter which companies are selected for a migration run.
+> - Per-database tables are always migrated, no matter which companies are selected for a migration run.
+>
+> - We advise that you move all companies to the tenant before going live.
+Moving companies into a live tenant can lead to data loss in the live companies.
+[Learn more about migrating companies to live tenants](migrate-companies-live-tenant.md)].

 ### Extension data